 Whether you do guided reading, literature circles, reading conferences, or some other small group model, one of the biggest struggles is managing the rest of the class during small group instruction.
-Well, struggle no more… today I’m sharing my top tips for smooth sailing during reading rotations!
+Well, struggle no more… today I’m sharing my top tip ideas for reading centers!

 (This post contains Amazon affiliate links.
 This means that Amazon sends me a little pocket change, at no cost to you, if you purchase through one of these links.
 This helps keep my site running and funds giveaways for you!)